Valley Lutheran High School (Michigan)

 Valley Lutheran High School is a private parochial school located in Saginaw Charter Township, Michigan.
-The school is owned and operated by the Lutheran Church–Missouri Synod.
+The school is affiliated with the Lutheran Church–Missouri Synod.
+It is governed by local churches within the synod.
 It was founded in 1977.

 Sports

 Valley Lutheran is a class "C" school.
 It did not have an American football team until the mid-1990s because of budget restrictions.
 As a result, the school was always well known for its soccer team and the annual homecoming dance was held in conjunction with a soccer match instead of the more traditional American football game.